Glossary of Formal Languages and Compilation

 Tihai

-In Indian music, a concluding cadence where a motif is repeated three times, leading to the sam (the first beat of the rhythmic cycle, a point of convergence).
+In Indian music, a final cadence where a motif is repeated three times, leading to the sam (the first beat of the rhythmic cycle, a point of convergence).

 → See M4, M5